muhdakmaldanial/AddressAssignment/README.md

 ```
 set path=C:\Program Files\Java\jdk1.8.0_31\bin
 ```
 3. Go to the place where you downloaded the code files and chdir the directory.
-Find rc file and chdir the directory.
+Find src file and chdir the directory.
 ```
 cd C:\Users\xxxxx....
 ```